agoutsmedt/website/content/en/post/2022-01-31-extracting-biblio-data-1/index.en.markdown

 For now, there is one major limitation to this method (which is most likely linked to my lack of mastery of anystyle and ruby): the result is a list of unique references.
 In other words, anystyle merge together references that are similar.
 It means that I have to find a way to build a link between the original references `data.frame` and the `data.frame` build on the `.bib`.[^9]

 Ideally, you can clean a bit the result.
 Anystyle is pretty good (and clearly better than I) for identifying the types of references, and thus to extract book title for chapter in books and editors.
-It is quite efficient to extract authors, and also titles even if saw many mistakes (but relatively to clean, as most of the time it is the year that has been put with the title).
+It is quite efficient to extract authors and titles even if I have seen many mistakes (but relatively easy to clean, as most of the time it is the year that has been put with the title).
 However, I also saw many mistakes for journals (incomplete name) that are not so easy to correct.
 If you want to clean your references data as much as possible, perhaps the best thing to do is to mix the coding cleaning approach used above with the anystyle method, and to complete missing information with one or another method.

 ## Exploring the DSGE literature